markasch/DT-tbx-v1/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 This is the companion website for **A Toolbox for Digital Twins: from Model-based to Data-driven.
 SIAM (2022)**.
 This  [book](https://www.siam.org/publications/books/book-series) provides a unique resource for all the modeling and computational tools needed to formulate, test and deploy Digital Twins.
 All the [codes](/DT-tbx-v1/codes/) from the book examples are available.
 They can also be obtained directly from my [GitHub repository](https://github.com/markasch/DT-tbx-examples/).

+Here is a preview of the book's [cover](/DT-tbx-v1/assets/pdf/Asch_DT-tbx-SIAM.pdf).

 My career has covered a lot of ground: from academia to industry, passing through governmental, European and international institutions.
 Learning from all of these, has provided a broad persepctive of how and what mathematics can propose to society.
 For more details, please consult my [homepage](http://masch.perso.math.cnrs.fr) and recent [CV](/DT-tbx-v1/assets/pdf/Asch_CV_2021.pdf).